UniversalDependencies/docs/_fi-dep/acl-partmod.md

 ---
 layout: entry
 title:  'acl:partmod'
-shortdef : 'participal modifier'
+shortdef : 'participial modifier'
 ---

-The *participal modifier* (`acl:partmod`) most commonly modifies a noun phrase.
+The *participial modifier* (`acl:partmod`) most commonly modifies a noun phrase.
 Note that the participle can take arguments, for instance a subject, just as any verb.
 (Also the MA-derivation is treated as a participle in UD Finnish.)